 New Hampshire originally started to deregulate its energy market in the late 1990s.
 However, it took some time for retail energy providers to start offering their services to New Hampshire residents and businesses.
 Today, New Hampshire residents have many options to choose from for their electricity provider.
 Although many low-cost providers are beginning to service New Hampshire, their rates are currently 45% higher than the national average.
 Commercial electricity rates come in at 34% higher and the industrial electricity rates come in at 76% higher in NH over the national average.
 New Hampshire residents and businesses are hopeful these prices will fall as more retail energy providers enter the market.

 New Hampshire started the process of deregulating its energy market in 1996 with a bill that was proposed to the New Hampshire Public Utilities Commission.
 The proposed bill required the Public Utilities Commission to develop a plan for a competitive energy market and restructure the current utilities by 1998.
 The plan was finished by 1997 and laid the groundwork for independent retail electricity providers to start offering their services to NH residents.

 Granite State Electric Company was the first utility to begin the restructuring in 1998.
-By December 2002, all of the New Hampshire utilities had restructured.
+By December 2002, all of the New Hampshire utilities had been restructured.
 In May of 2003, retail energy providers could begin offering their services to NH residents and businesses.

 Although the state has been deregulated for over a decade, many New Hampshire residents and businesses still have not switched to an independent retail provider.
 This is mostly due to the large independent energy providers already marketing mainly to large businesses and corporations.
 Also, electricity price competition in New Hampshire hasn't developed as much as the state’s residents had hoped.
 However, this trend is starting to change in New Hampshire as more and more competitive rates are being offered and marketed to residential consumers.

 New Hampshire Utilities